Leo-Chu/NOLD/README.md

 GenDecodingData:
     This module is executed by setting "GenConfiure" in "Configuration.py".
     The outputs of this module are two files containing transmitting signals data and receiving signals data in "./Decoding".
-    These datas are used to execute the MS decoing algorithm.
+    These datas are used to execute the MS decoding algorithm.

 GenTrainingData
     This module is executed by setting "TrainingConfiure" in "Configuration.py".